dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 The `hash_function` we used in the previous works well as an example because of its simplicity but it would not be practical in the real world.
 To keep hash tables efficient, we want to reduce the number of collisions as much as possible.
 This is because iterating through the linked list is inefficient, if there are a lot of collisions, it could take a long time to loop through all the items in the bucket.

-This is there the [uniformity property][wikipedia-hash-function-uniformity] of a hash function is really important.
+This is where the [uniformity property][wikipedia-hash-function-uniformity] of a hash function is really important.
 Uniformity helps reduce the likelihood of collision.
-In the previous example, if an hypothetical hash function had returned the values 1, 2 & 3, respectively, instead of 1, 2 & 2, there wouldn't have been any conflicts.
+In the previous example, if a hypothetical hash function had returned the values 1, 2 & 3, respectively, instead of 1, 2 & 2, there wouldn't have been any conflicts.

 Collisions are also related to the size of the underlying array.
 Regardless of the uniformity of the hash function, if the underlying array has a size n, storing n + 1 items cannot happen without at least one collision.